 The M.F.A. program does not accept transfer credit.
-See the M.F.A. description for information on transition from a New York Tech Communication Arts, M.A. or UX/UI Design and Development, M.A. degree to the M.F.A.
-(Fine Arts) degree.
+See the M.F.A. description for information on transition from a New York Tech Communication Arts, M.A. or UX/UI Design and Development, M.A. degree to the M.F.A. program.